The Colorado River

 Deposited during the this time, the Vishnu Basement Layer formed around 2 billion years old.
 Volcanic eruptions formed floating landmasses that later cemented into place to form the basement layer of North America.
 Elves Chasm gneiss is the oldest metamorphic rock in the Basement Layer and dates back about 1.85 billion years.

-After these first rocks were deposited an event called the Great Unconformity occurred and the rock layers deposited directly above the Basement Layer were eroded away.
+After the deposition of these first rocks an event called the Great Unconformity occurred eroding away the rock layers deposited directly above the Basement Layer.
 A time period of approximately one billion years is unaccounted for.

 The Grand Canyon Super Group came next and spanned a timeframe of between 1.25 billion years ago and 730 million years ago.
 Fossilized algae, the oldest remnants of life on earth can be found in these rock layers, however an abundance of life was not present in the fossil record, as multi-celled life had not yet evolved.

 The Paleozoic Strata is comprised of sedimentary layers of rock in which multi-cellular fossils are common.
 Some of these layers of rock are made up of sandstone and have a reddish hue due to the fossilization of the colored soil that covered the continent during that time.